azat-co/practicalnode/chapter1/chapter1.md

 A note about Long-Term Support (LTS) and non-LTS versions: LTS versions have longer maintenance window.
 This means that LTS versions will have patches and updates longer than non-LTS versions.
 Thus LTS versions are recommended for most users and production deployment (not because non-LTS is not proven but simply because LTS has a longer support time).

-LTS versions are even number, such as 4, 6, 8, 10, etc. and non-LTS versions are odd numbers.
+LTS versions are even numbers, such as 4, 6, 8, 10, and so on.
+And non-LTS versions are odd numbers.
 Non-LTS versions have the latest features before they are rolled out to the next LTS version.
-We would be using LTS version 8.x.
+We will be using LTS version 8.x.
 For more information and the current release schedule, please see <https://github.com/nodejs/LTS>.

 ## One-Click Installers